istio/istio.io/content/blog/2018/egress-monitoring-access-control.md

     Access to all the topics of _edition.cnn.com_ is allowed.

-1. Let's examine the Mixer log and see that no more requests with `sourceNamespace` equal `"politics"` appear in the log.
+1. Examine the Mixer log and see that no more requests with `sourceNamespace` equal `"politics"` appear in the log.

     ```command